Comerica is a National SBA Preferred Lender. Our SBA Loan Guide provides the details you need to make the right choices for your business.

 - The Initial Interview

 At some point, you decide that your business needs a loan and you call the Comerica SBA lending office.
-To reach an SBA officer nearest you, call our toll-free number at 888.259.9786 or send us an e-mail to SBALending@comerica.com.
+To learn moreabout how Comerica can help grow your business contact one of our SBA loan officers.

 Within one business day a Comerica SBA lending officer is assigned to your business and contacts you by phone.
 The officer assigned to your loan is chosen for his or her experience in your type of business.